Rina-Irene-arch/Naya_College_DRS_Python_Learning_Hub/README.md

-# Naya College | Data Research Analyst Learning Hub
+# Naya College | Data Research Analyst | Python Learning Hub
 This repository contains comprehensive study materials and hands-on practice activities of the
 <a href="https://www.naya-college.co.il/courses/data-research-analyst/" target="_blank" rel="noopener">NAYA College Data Research Analyst Program</a> and serves as a central hub for learning resources.
 ## Python for Data Analysis Module